38th Annual St. Patrick's Day Festival

-Join us for our 37th Annual St. Patrick's Day celebration in the club, SideBar and heated tent.
+Join us for our 38th Annual St. Patrick's Day celebration in the club and heated tent.
 This is a day for the whole family and all ages are invited.
-There will be performances by The Dooley Brothers, The Mayer School Stepdancers with Paul and Mary McHugh, Fitz & the Celts, Cannonball and the Shannon Rovers.
-We'll have traditional St. Patrick's Day fare by "Festival" Tom Cimms in our heated festival tents, and plenty of Guinness, Harp and other favorites.
+There will be performances by The Dooley Brothers, The Mayer School Stepdancers with Paul and Mary McHugh, Fitz & the Celts, The Belvederes, Cannonball and the Shannon Rovers.
+We'll have traditional St. Patrick's Day fare by 'Festival' Tom Cimms in our heated festival tents, and plenty of Guinness, Smithwicks and other favorites.

 Doors open at 1 p.m.
 Admission is $10, $5 (12 and under).
 Pay the admission fee at the door (no advance ticket sales).

 NOTE to college basketball fans: We'll have the Big 10 semis and the ACC Championship games on the big screen in the SideBar!

 Mayer School Irish Dancers with Paul McHugh and Mary Mayer McHugh (2-6 pm): Stepdancers from the school under the direction of Mary McHugh present their annual showcase of Irish dance.
 Many students from the Mayer School have placed at regional and national championships and several have gone to Ireland to compete in the All-Ireland and World Championships.
 Each year, the school grows and the list of accomplishments grows as well.
 Paul and Mary perform music for the dancers; Paul performs during breaks. http://www.mayerschool.com/

 In the mid-‘60s, the Dooley Brothers entered the thriving folk music scene in Old Town and the North Side of Chicago, playing in the same circle of clubs as the likes of Steve Goodman and John Prine.
 In the 80s, the Dooleys released their first album, A Place in My Heart,